 Great Orton Primary School will:

-- Seek advice and information about the pupil prior to the annual review meeting from all parties invited.
+- Seek advice and information about the pupil from a range of sources prior to the annual review meeting.

 - Send any advice and information gathered to all those invited at least two weeks prior to the annual review meeting.